Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Data and Methods

 Several variables had a few missing values (see Table~\ref{tab:desc_stats}) and two variables had a large share of missing values.
-These are parental education (father and mother), where information is largely missing for older cohorts (Section~\ref{a:s:miss_education} in Appendix), and for the receipt of child benefit (WPO gewicht), which is missing for students attending special education.
+These are parental education (father and mother), where information is largely missing for older cohorts (Section~\ref{a:s:miss_education} in Appendix), and the educational weight used for school funding (WPO weight), which is missing for students attending special education.
 For those two, we created a corresponding binary indicator variable to flag the original missingness.

 \paragraph*{Graph Neural Network Variables} For the Graph Neural Network (GNN), we encode the same information into the heterogeneous network structure representing the embeddedness of individuals within social contexts.
-The GNN input consists of two node types: \texttt{child} (students) and \texttt{person} (e.g., parents, neighbors, peers), each with its own set of features:\\ \textit{• Child node features}: Birth year, migration generation, gender (male), disability indicator, special education (SBO) indicator, receipt of child benefit (WPO gewicht), WPO weight (child benefit) and parent-known indicators.
+The GNN input consists of two node types: \texttt{child} (students) and \texttt{person} (e.g., parents, neighbors, peers), each with its own set of features:\\ \textit{• Child node features}: Birth year, migration generation, gender (male), disability indicator, special education (SBO) indicator, WPO weight (educational weight used for school funding) and parent-known indicators.
 Household features included at the child level: mean and total household income; number of known grandparents, indicator for co‑municipal grandparents.
-School features: class size, average class size, log‑urbanicity, share of parents reporting income. \\ \textit{• Person node features}: Birth year, migration generation, gender (male; imputed to 0.5 if missing; educational attainment (university completed in 2010), missingness indicator for educational attainment, income rank (filled with 0 if missing), missingness indicator for income.
+School features: class size, average class size, log‑urbanicity, share of parents reporting income. \\ \textit{• Person node features}: Birth year, migration generation, gender (male; imputed to 0.5 if missing), educational attainment (university completed in 2010), missingness indicator for educational attainment, income rank (filled with 0 if missing), missingness indicator for income.